erion225/offline-challenge/README.md

 ### Terraform init

-- Change directory to `cd deployments/jenkins-stack`
-run `terraform init -backend-config=backend.hcl` to initialize the working directory and download the required provider plugins and modules.
+- Change directory to `cd deployments/jenkins-stack` and run `terraform init -backend-config=backend.hcl` to initialize the working directory and download the required provider plugins and modules.

 ### Terraform plan

-- Change directory to `cd deployments/jenkins-stack` , change parameters as per your requirements and run `terraform plan -input=false -out=create.tfplan`.
+- Change directory to `cd deployments/jenkins-stack` , change parameters in [file](terraform/deployments/jenkins-stack/production.vars.json) as per your requirements and run `terraform plan -input=false -out=create.tfplan`.
 Review the infra changes in `create.tfplan`

 ### Terraform apply

-- Change directory to `cd deployments/jenkins-stack`
-run `terraform apply -input=false -out=create.tfplan` and review the infra changes in `create.tfplan`
+- Change directory to `cd deployments/jenkins-stack` and run `terraform apply -input=false -out=create.tfplan` and review the infra changes in `create.tfplan`

 ## Things to consider